Elton John Tour 2019

 The five-time Grammy and Grammy Legend award winner, songwriter and singer Elton John – one of the most successful and enduring singer of all time.
 He is one of the top-selling solo artists, with 25 platinum and 35 gold albums, 29 consecutive Top 40 hits and more than 250 million records sold worldwide.

 The superstar’s band includes Davey Johnstone on guitar, Matt Bissonette on bass, John Mahon on percussion, Nigel Olsson on drums and Kim Bullard on keyboards, with a special appearance by percussionist Ray Cooper.

 You couldn’t sit straight when you hear a set list of the best most recognized favorites.
 The well-loved songs such as “Rocket Man,” “Benny and the Jets,” “Tiny Dancer” and “Crocodile Rock” make the night especially memorable.
 He has been invited into the Rock & Roll Hall of Fame and has received both Academy and Tony Awards for his contributions in “The Lion King” and “Aida.”

-Book your tickets in advance & Save!
+Book your Tickets and VIP Packages in advance & Save!

 About Elton John